the-road-to-learn-react/the-road-to-react/manuscript/react-modern/reusable-components.md

 Because we don't pass a `type` prop from the App component to the InputWithLabel component, the [default parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) from the function signature takes over for the type.
 Thus, every time the InputWithLabel component is used without a `type` prop, the default type will be `text`.

 In conclusion, with just a few changes we turned a specialized Search component into a more reusable component.
 We generalized the naming of the internal implementation details and gave the new component a larger API surface to provide all the necessary information from the outside.
-We aren't using the component elsewhere, but we increased its ability to handle the task if we do.
+We aren't using the component elsewhere but we increased its ability to handle the task if we do.

 ### Exercises: